Overcome your

 Alternatives to AA/12 Step Programs

 There are several reasons why AA may not be the best fit.
 For some, they may not like being labelled an addict or alcoholic.
-Others may reject the strong spiritual foundation on which 12-step groups where created.
-And there are others who may reject the premise of powerlessness in their alcohol addiction.
+Others may reject the strong spiritual foundation on which 12-step groups where created, or are searching for non 12 step alcohol rehab because they reject the premise of powerlessness in their alcohol addiction.
+Whatever you motivation for overcoming alcohol addiction without aa, we are here to help.

 Alcohol Recovery